FAQ:

 Drive for private events.
 Kitchen facilities and restrooms are

 on the lower level.
-Rolar Management should be contacted to
+The property manager should be contacted to

 book the clubhouse.
 The fee is $100.
 There is a $50